-10 Cash and cash equivalents Cash and cash equivalents are stated at cost in the statement of financial position.
+10 Cash and cash equivalents 10 Cash and cash equivalents are stated at cost in the statement of financial position.
 Bank overdrafts are shown separately on the face of the statement of financial position as a current liability.
 For the purposes of the cash flow statement, cash and cash equivalents comprise cash on hand, deposits held, other short-term highly liquid investments and bank overdrafts.
 11 Prepayments and advances Prepayments and advances are recognised in the statement of financial position when the department receives or disburses the cash.
 Prepayments and advances are initially and subsequently measured at cost.
 The department makes quarterly prepayments to Non-Profit Organisations (NPOs).
 These prepayments enables the organisations to render the services on behalf of the department.
 The Non-Profit Organisations (NPOs) submit claims which are then reconciled against the prepayments made and expense the prepayments suspense accounts 12 Loans and receivables Loans and receivables are recognised in the statement of financial position at cost plus accrued interest, where interest is charged, less amounts already settled or written-off.
 Write-offs are made according to the department's write-off policy.
 13 Financial assets 13.1 Impairment of financial assets Where there is an indication of impairment of a financial asset, an estimation of the reduction in the recorded carrying value, to reflect the best estimate of the amount of the future economic benefits expected to be received from that asset, is recorded in the notes to the financial statements.
-14 Payables Loans and payables are recognised in the statement of financial position at cost.
-15 Capital Assets 15.1 Immovable capital assets Immovable capital assets are initially recorded in the notes to the financial statements at cost.
-Immovable capital assets acquired through a non-exchange transaction are measured at fair value as at the date of acquisition.
+14 Payables Loops and payables are recognized in the statement of financial resition at cost Loans and payables are recognised in the statement of financial position at cost.
+15 Capital Assets 15 15.1 Capital Assets Capital Assets Immovable capital assets capital assets are measured at fair value for recording in the asset register.